idaholab/moose/framework/doc/content/syntax/Functors/index.md

 ## Developing with functors

 Functors are stored on the `SubProblem`, a derived class of [Problems](syntax/Problem/index.md) that is used for solving nonlinear systems.
-As such, classes do not need to have memory ownership of functors, they may simply store a reference or a pointer.
+As such, classes do not need to have memory ownership of functors;
+they may simply store a reference or a pointer.

 In the header of a class using a `Functor` `_functor` you will have: